 Stats Reveal the Number of Wild Bumble Bees Is Declining at the Same Rate as that of Domestic Bees (Global Research)

-A Few Bee Species in the UK Have Become Extinct (Independent)
+A Few Bee Species in the UK Have Become Extinct (Bee Good)

-The Independent has made known that 17 species of bees have regionally become extinct in the UK.
+Bee Good has made known that 13 species of solitary bees and Bumblebees have regionally become extinct in the UK.
 And sadly, it doesn’t end there.
-A further 25 bee species are at risk of extinction, and 31 species are threatened.
+A further 35 bee species are at risk of extinction.
+Across Europe, nearly 1 in 10 wild bee species face extinction.

-To Produce Almonds California’s Almond Orchards Almost Require 1.6 Million Domesticated Bee Colonies to Pollinate the Flowering Trees (Food Navigator)
+To Produce Almonds, California’s Almond Orchards Almost Require 1.6 Million Domesticated Bee Colonies to Pollinate the Flowering Trees (Inside Climate News)

 If you’re an almond lover like me, would you believe that California’s Almond Orchards hire 1.6 million domesticated bee colonies to come and pollinate their flowering trees?
 The next time you’re eating almonds, be sure to thank the bees!